Looking to dip into the property market soon, or to refinance? Savings.com.au has collated some of the lowest home loan rates on the market right now.

 "We do face a world where there'll be a shadow from the virus for quite a few years.
 People will be more risk-averse, they won't want to borrow, in Australia we're going to have lower population dynamics."

-Deloitte Access Economics meanwhile sang a similar tune in July.
+Deloitte Access Economics meanwhile sang a similar tune.

-“Globally and locally, interest rates will be nailed to the floor for years,” partner Chris Richardson said in Deloitte Access Economics’ quarterly business outlook report.
+“Globally and locally, interest rates will be nailed to the floor for years,” partner Chris Richardson said.

 “That’s because this is a big recession, inflation is as dead as a doornail, governments will bow out of their support, leaving it up to central banks to repair economies, economies are more accident-prone than ever before, so central banks will be super cautious and, finally, because interest rates are more powerful than ever.”